MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

-# Supabase Functions: Deployment and Configuration Guide (V4 - Robustness)
+# Supabase Functions: Deployment and Configuration Guide (V6 - Direct Bot Notifications)

 This guide provides step-by-step instructions for deploying and configuring all the necessary Supabase Edge Functions.
 This architecture relies on an **external, self-hosted Discord bot** which you must run separately.
-These functions act as a secure bridge between your website and your bot.
+These functions act as a secure bridge between your website, your database, and your bot.

+This version **DOES NOT USE WEBHOOKS**.
+Instead, it uses database triggers to call the `discord-proxy` function, which then calls your bot.

 ## What Are These Functions?

-These functions run on Supabase's servers and proxy requests from the website to your bot.
-This is more secure than calling the bot directly from the browser.

 -   **`sync-user-profile`**: The most important function.
 It calls your bot's API to fetch a user's latest Discord data (roles, name, etc.) when they log in.
 -   **`get-guild-roles`**: Calls your bot to get a list of all server roles for the Admin Panel.
 -   **`check-bot-health`**: Used by the "Health Check" page to see if the website can reach your bot.
+-   **`check-function-secrets`**: A diagnostic tool for the Health Check page.
 -   **`troubleshoot-user-sync`**: A diagnostic tool to test fetching a specific user's data via the bot.
--   **`discord-proxy`**: Receives notification requests from database triggers (via `pg_net`) and forwards them to the bot.
-This is how all Discord logs and notifications are sent.
+-   **`discord-proxy`**: Receives notification requests directly from database triggers and securely forwards them to your self-hosted bot.
--   **`test-notification`**: A new function for the admin panel that allows testing notification templates by sending them to a specified user or channel.
+-   **`test-notification`**: A function for the admin panel that allows testing notification templates.

 ## Step 1: Deploying the Functions

 You need to deploy each function using the Supabase Dashboard.
-Repeat these steps for **all six** functions listed in the `supabase/functions` directory.
+Repeat these steps for **all seven** functions listed in the `supabase/functions` directory.

 1. Go to your Supabase Project Dashboard.
 2. Click on the **Edge Functions** icon in the left sidebar (a lambda λ symbol).